January 29-31, 2018

 There will be time for questions and answers following Rebecca Parker’s presentation.

-- Conversation with Melissa Carvill-Ziemer, Executive Director of the UU Ministers Association on “The Future of the UUMA”
+• Conversation with Melissa Carvill-Ziemer, Acting Executive Director of the UU Ministers Association, on “The Future of the UUMA”

 After dinner on Tuesday, we will hear Wayne Arnason’s Odyssey.

-On Wednesday morning we will have our Business Meeting, followed by Closing Worship.
+On Wednesday morning we will have our Memorial Worship Service followed by our Business Meeting.
 After lunch, we will say our good-byes and maybe say hello to the Gulf of Mexico before leaving the area.